warlord1901t/Py_OS/README.md

 1. **Prerequisites:**
    - Ensure you have Python installed on your system.
-   - Additional dependencies are listed in the `requirements.txt` file.
+   - Additional dependencies are listed in the `requirements.md` file.

 2. **Installation:**
    - Clone this repository to your local machine.